Type 1 and type 2 diabetes may have similar names, but they’re different diseases with unique causes.

-There are two main types of diabetes: type 1 and type 2.
-Both types of diabetes are chronic diseases that affect the way your body regulates blood sugar, or glucose.
+Both types of diabetes are chronic diseases that affect the way your body regulates blood sugar or glucose.
 Glucose is the fuel that feeds your body’s cells, but to enter your cells it needs a key.
 Insulin is that key.

 People with type 1 diabetes don’t produce insulin.
 You can think of it as not having a key.

 People with type 2 diabetes don’t respond to insulin as well as they should and later in the disease often don’t make enough insulin.
-You can think of this as having a broken key.
+You can think of it as having a broken key.

 - feeling very thirsty and drinking a lot